Everything you need to know about King’s Day in 2018

 Watch out for the big cities though.
 They can clog up if it’s a sunny day and I’m talking cardiac arrest kind of clogging, especially Amsterdam.
 Our streets and canals are not made for crowds, that’s for sure.
 And as fun as the music, singing and performances can be, the canned sardine dance gets old after a while (although of course a true classic).

 It can be cold and last year in particular saw ‘typical Dutch weather’.
 So I would suggest to refrain from staying outdoors for extended periods of time.
 You can make pitstops inside the busy bars and cafe’s.
+Let’s hope this year the weather will be better!

 Well, that completes the Kingsday survival kit for today.
 Now have a blast and let’s nostalgically commemorate a time when the monarchy still mattered within our tiny imaged community!!!